cjwit/contourviz/README.rst

 folder locally within the web browser, offering contour maps of either a single melody or all of the notation files within the passed folder path.

+This library is an abstraction of a similar project presented at the 2016 Analytical Approaches to World Music conference in New York City.
+That set of contour maps, drawing from transcriptions of Moroccan malhun sung poetry, can be seen `here <https://cjwit.github.io/malhun-contour/index.html>`

+Single contour map example

 .. image:: images/ex1.png
    :scale: 50 %
    :alt: Screen shot of a single-melody contour map

+Multiple contour map example (rendered using a directory as described below)

 .. image:: images/ex2.png
    :scale: 50 %